Google works in mysterious ways and it's very different from other websites.

 Once you plug your site with Surfer, our AI-backed engine calculates the Content Score for pages with your domain.
 You get to see which of your content pieces need an update.
 Just look for pages with search ranks between Position 10 to 20 and have a low Content Score.
 Open your Content Editor, reach for that perfect score and see a jump in your rankings!

-If you're wondering how to fix the low-hanging fruits before you get to new content, Content Planner is just for you.
+If you're wondering how to fix the low-hanging fruits before you get to new content, Keyword Research Tool is just for you.

 Check out the video below to learn more about how Content Planner improves your website, increases your organic traffic, and boosts your rankings.